Borrowcop Lane, Lichfield

 - 1 bathroom

 A thoroughly impressive ground floor apartment, having undergone complete refurbishment, forming part of this landmark period residence which has been tastefully converted in to five self contained luxury apartments.
 Centrally positioned within its landscaped formal gardens, Borrowcop House exudes period elegance at every turn.
 The tastefully decorated communal entrance hall with tiled floor and a telecom entry system opens in to a stylishly presented ground floor apartment with direct access to the patio garden.
 Fully renovated in a faultless style combining the inherent historic charm of the building with some more contemporary twists in the kitchen and bathrooms.
 Even meticulously replacing the sash windows throughout the apartment whilst preserving the stone mullions.
 The apartment benefits from a triple aspect with a wonderfully bright dining room or second bedroom at the front of the property, an opulent principal bedroom suite with windows to the side aspect benefits from fitted storage and a modern en suite shower room.
 The family shower room is also presented in a contemporary style and a simply stunning living room with access to the rear garden and patio area links to a luxury kitchen with large 'breakfast' island.
 Also refitted to an exacting standard.
-Externally there is the rare benefit of a single garage, private carpark with ample space for residents and guests, access to communal storage cellar and beautifully landscaped formal gardens with one of the patios directly accessed from Apt.
+Externally there is the rare benefit of a single garage, private carpark with ample space for residents and guests, and beautifully landscaped formal gardens with one of the patios directly accessed from Apt.
 1.

 Viewing is essential to appreciate the inherent historic charm of the building, its enviable location and the high standard of finish lavished upon the apartment by our clients.